 We are a growing and caring group of progressive Jews who believe in the continuity of Jewish spirituality in an egalitarian, inclusive and interactive atmosphere that respects both the traditional and the modern.
 Kol Ami is blessed with many members with amazing musical skill.
 They perform at some of our services as The Kol Amites.

 Kol Ami is an affiliate of the Jewish Reconstructionist movement.
 As the fourth branch of Judaism, Reconstructionism has its own rabbinical seminary and over 100 affiliated congregations and havurot.
 For more information about the Jewish Reconstructionist movement or Reconstructionism go to Reconstructing Judaism.
 Reconstructing Judaism publishes an electronic newsletter.

 As we make Reconstructionism relevant to our modern lives, Kol Ami’s mission and goals are guided by the following values: Spirituality; Community; Diversity; Civility; Fellowship; Volunteering; Inclusion; and Ruach.

 We come together in times of celebration and times of healing; to share with each other and support one another; for worship and deep conversation; and to learn, explore, and discover the ways in which our Jewish faith enriches us as individuals and as a community.

-Adapted from Jewish Reconstructionist Communities, “Who is a Reconstructionist Jew?”
+Adapted from Reconstructing Judaism, “Who is a Reconstructionist Jew?”